adlnet/xAPIWrapper/README.md

 Wrapper to simplify communication to an LRS.
 [Read more about the Experience API Spec here.](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md)

+## Contributing to the project
+We welcome contributions to this project.
+Fork this repository, make changes and submit pull requests.
+If you're not comfortable with editing the code, please submit an issue and we'll be happy to address it.

 ## xapiwrapper.js

 Javascript Experience API wrapper.